 Euthanasia is a relatively uncommon management practice for black bears, except for animals that present an immediate threat to human safety or have repeatedly been involved in human-bear conflicts (Warburton and Maddrey 1994).
-In general, people tend to prefer nonlethal options for bears that are not chronic nuisances.
-The Game Commission typically euthanizes less than 15 nuisance bears a year.
+In general, people tend to prefer non-lethal options for bears that are not chronic nuisances.
+The Game Commission typically euthanizes less than 15 bears a year related to conflict situations.

 Permanent removal guarantees that target animals will not repeat nuisance activity, which can be a problem with other non-lethal management options (e.g., translocations, aversive conditioning, public education).
-If a nuisance bear is a female, removing her also can prevent problems from perpetuating future offspring with the same behaviors.
+If a bear involved in a conflict situation is a female, removing her can also prevent problems from perpetuating future offspring with the same behaviors.

 Hunting can remove some problem bears from the landscape (Tri et al. 2013), but it can't be relied on.
 Hunting can control bear numbers, but it may not be selective for individual bears, particularly if they live in areas closed to hunting, such as safety zones or private communities.
-If problem bears are female, their small home ranges may preclude them from being harvested on adjacent lands.
+If bears involved with conflict are female, their small home ranges may preclude them from being harvested on adjacent lands.
 Consequently, nuisance activity in residential areas can remain high because of one or two particularly bold bears despite high harvests.
 This problem is exacerbated if lands surrounding residential areas are closed to public hunting.
 Targeted removal may be the only way to eliminate these bears from the population.

-Removing problem bears can improve public support for bear management.
-Support for greater bear densities or reoccupation of former range tends to decline if people perceive wildlife agencies as unwilling or ineffective at dealing with nuisance bears.
-Most troublesome are bears that cause frequent, expensive (e.g., killing large numbers of livestock), threatening (e.g., home-entries or aggressive behavior), or emotionally significant (e.g., killing pets) problems.
+Removing bears habitually involved in conflict or causing human safety concerns can improve public support for bear management.
+Support for greater bear densities or reoccupation of former range tends to decline if people perceive wildlife agencies as unwilling or ineffective at dealing with human-bear conflict.
+Most troublesome are bears that are involved with frequent, expensive (e.g., killing large numbers of livestock), threatening (e.g., home-entries or aggressive behavior), or emotionally significant (e.g., killing pets) problems.
 Euthanizing these few individuals may have little impact on population parameters such as reproduction, abundance, or distribution, but failing to do so could significantly impact support for bear management goals.
-Removing chronic nuisances also may be a catalyst for people to improve how they live with bears (i.e., "a fed bear is a dead bear" slogans) or increase their tolerance of bears involved in less serious conflicts.
+Removing bears chronically involved in nuisance behavoir also may be a catalyst for people to improve how they live with bears (i.e., "a fed bear is a dead bear" slogans) or increase their tolerance of bears involved in less serious conflicts.

-Pennsylvania residents generally support euthanizing problem bears, but it depends on the type of conflict.
+Pennsylvania residents generally support euthanizing bears chronically involved in conflict or are a public safety concern, but it depends on the type of conflict.
 For instance, 39 percent and 35 percent of Pennsylvania residents believe a bear should not be euthanized for causing agricultural damage or for causing residential/campground damage, respectively, but only 27% believe a bear should not be killed for attempting to enter a building.
 The mean number of times residents believe the behavior should be documented before euthanizing a bear follows the same pattern: 3.31 times for agricultural damage, 2.93 times for residential/campground damage, and 1.73 times for entering buildings (Duda et al. 2008).

 Unfortunately, bears that become chronic nuisances often continue the behavior until removed despite trying other non-lethal efforts, such as increasing public awareness and education, aversive conditioning, translocations, and repellents.
-Thus, permanent removal will likely continue to be used in Pennsylvania for specific bears and situations (see Appendix 6 for current policy).
+Thus, permanent removal will likely continue to be used in Pennsylvania for specific bears and situations (see Appendix 4 for current policy).